-The study reports that just 46% of Missouri’s 2012 graduating high school seniors received the skills during their K-12 experience that prepared them for college math courses.
-The number is worse for science, where just 33% were found to be ready for what they will face in university science labs.
+The study reports that just 44% of Missouri’s 2015 graduating high school seniors received the skills during their K-12 experience that prepared them for college math courses.
+The number is worse for science, where just 42% were found to be ready for what they will face in university science labs.

 Overall, just 1 in 4 of Missouri students who took the test in 2015 were ready for college in all four subject areas tested on the ACT.

 These numbers are relatively unchanged from previous years and reflect a tradition of underperforming public schools.
 The scores are unchanged because the way education is delivered to Missouri students is unchanged.